 Alcohol, soda, and bottled water are not permitted prior to embarkation and is subject to confiscation if found.
 Alcohol and soda packages are available for purchase, as well as bottled water.

-You will be able to stay connected throughout the ship as well as in our comfortable internet cafe.
-There is a $15 per day charge or $25 per 2 night cruise for WiFi access, which is subject to change.
-Visit Customer Service on deck 5 once onboard for more information.
+You will be able to stay connected throughout the ship and our designed for comfort internet cafe.
+There is a $15 per day charge or $25 per 2 night cruise for Wi-Fi access, which is subject to change.
+Visit Customer Service on deck 5 once on-board for more information.